The Corporate Counsel’s guide to COVID-19

 The method of entry or selecting a winner involves an element of chance at any stage in the competition.
-That means the game of chance regulations apply and, depending on the prize value and the state or territory, you may need a permit.
+For this trade promotion example the game of chance regulations apply and, depending on the prize value and the state or territory, you may need a trade promotion permit.

 Whether or not you need a permit to run a trade promotion will vary depending on the prize pool you are offering and the state in which you are running the promotion.

-No. Permits or licences are not required for trade promotions.
+No. Permits or licences are not required for trade promotions in Queensland.
 For more information view the Guidelines on the Business Queensland website.

-No. Businesses, charities and community organisations are not required to apply for a permit or licence.
+No. Businesses, charities and community organisations are not required to apply for a trade promotion permit or licence in Victoria.
 For more details see the Victorian Commission for Gambling and Liquor Regulation website.

 No. You do not need a permit to conduct a trade promotion in Tasmania.
 However if entrants are required to purchase a product to enter the promotion some conditions apply, such as